learnk8s/learnk8s.io/_blog/why-kube/index.md

 _Maybe there's something you can do._

-# Virtual machine on a diet
+## Virtual machine on a diet

 It turns out the technologies you dream of are ready available.

 In fact, you could replace virtual machines with something lighter.

+_Something_ that doesn't require resources to be allocated when you start them.

+_Something_ that isolates processes like if you were using virtual machines.

-Linux containers are a technology popularised by Docker that helps you run isolated processes.
+That _something_ is Linux containers — a technology popularised by Docker that helps you run isolated processes.

-Instead of instantiating a virtual machine and running a process within an operating system, Docker containers allow you to sandbox a process in the kernel.
+Instead of instantiating a virtual machine and running a process within an operating system, containers allow you to sandbox a process in the kernel.

-It's like opening Outlook.
-Click.
-Done.

-When it opens, you're ready to see your emails.

-When you want to use your Gmail instead, you have to open a web browser, find the right address, wait for the browser to render the page and finally read your emails.
+For the same operating system and server, you could have dozens of containers running.

+Containers can't see each other and they all behave as if they were in a virtual machine despite being on the same host.

+That's great news!

+You don't need to waste resources on one operating system per application.

+_But what are those Linux containers, anyway?_

+## Linux containers are isolated processes with benefits

 The magic of containers comes from two feature in the Linux kernel: control groups and namespaces.

 Control groups are a convenient way to limit the CPU or memory that a particular process can use.

-As an example, you could say that your component should use only 2GB of memory and one of your four core processors CPU.
+As an example, you could say that your component should use only 2GB of memory and one of your four CPU cores.

 Namespaces, on the other hand, are in charge of isolating the process and limiting what it can see.